omniauth/omniauth/README.markdown

       }
     }

 The `user_info` hash will automatically be populated with as much information about the user as OmniAuth was able to pull from the given API or authentication provider.
+Note that `uid` should be stored as an 8-byte integer (bigint) rather than a standard integer, since some providers (such as Facebook) have really long values for this field.

 ## Resources